 - Cyberloafing: On the Monday after shifting to daylight saving time, employees spend more time than normal surfing the web for content unrelated to their work, according to a Penn State study.
 The surfing results in potentially massive productivity losses, the study concluded.

-- Heart attacks: The number of acute myocardial infarctions jumps 24 percent on the Monday after the springtime change compared with other Mondays during the year, according to a study led by Dr. Amneet Sandhu, a cardiology fellow at the University of Colorado in Denver.
+- Heart attacks: The number of acute myocardial infarctions jumps 24 percent on the Monday after the springtime change, according to a 2013 study led by Dr. Amneet Sandhu, then a cardiology fellow at the University of Colorado.

 - Workplace injuries: An examination of mining injuries from 1983 to 2006 revealed that on the Monday after the time change, workers sustained more workplace injuries and their injuries were more severe compared with other days.

-In addition, drowsy driving is common in the first few days after the time change, warns the Sleep Foundation.
-And when we’re tired, we don’t always make the best decisions or maintain self-control, researchers say — which can affect your bottom line beyond boosting spending on coffee.
+In addition, when we’re tired, we don’t always make the best decisions or maintain self-control, researchers say — which can affect your bottom line beyond boosting spending on coffee.

 Tips to take care of yourself

 So, how can you make the best of daylight saving time?

 For starters, don’t make big spending or life choices if you are sleep-deprived, says Lauren Hale, associate professor of preventive medicine at Stony Brook University School of Medicine.

 “This advice should apply all year long, of course,” said Hale, who is also editor-in-chief of the journal Sleep Health.

 Also, pay close attention to light exposure, because it will be brighter outside at bedtime now, Hale said.